ovanderzee/onscreenness/README.md

 * The element covers the viewport in one aspect and is entirely visible in the other aspect.
 * The element covers the viewport entirely.

-Class 'overscreen' appears together with 'crossscreen'.
+Class 'overscreen' appears together with 'crossscreen', except when it covers the viewport exactly.

+Apart from the classes that describe the state, there are two classes 'nearingscreen' and 'leavingscreen'.
+With these you know what to expect later on.

 ### Styling and scripting